 While installation is expensive, biodigesters have huge benefits over the traditional wood fires that are used for cooking in the area:

-Large farm machinery is prohibitively expensive and beyond the reach of almost all farmers in Kenya; this greatly limits the potential of farms.
-The long dry season is crippling for dairy farmers, but cutting and saving fodder for cows is so labour intensive that it is simply not feasible for most.
+The long dry season is crippling for dairy farmers, but cutting and saving fodder for cows is so labour intensive that it is simply not feasible.
+Large farm machinery is prohibitively expensive and beyond the reach of most farmers in Kenya; this greatly limits farming potential.

-Such technological advances will greatly enhance the capability of farmers in our area and so will improve the lives of much of the community.
+Such technological advances are greatly enhancing the capability of farmers in our area and thus helping to improve the community as a whole.

 With milk yields improving, farmers need somewhere to sell their excess milk.
 A number of neighbouring farmers bring their milk to our farm every morning so that it can be transported and sold - alongside the milk produced on our farm - to nearby retailers (hotels, tea stations, etc).
 This allows the farmers to bypass expensive middle-men and thus maximise their profits.